reuk/wayverb/docs/work_log/work_log.md

 interface
 =========

+loading

+    model - list of materials, with names config - list of materials, with names and parameters

 fast stuff
 ----------

 * recent projects

+* alphabetical presets for materials

 slow stuff
 ----------

+* remember to load proper surfaces when starting the simulation

 * microphone/hrtf look-at rather than facing for UI
     * visualise HRTF facing/up directions